Race reports 2019

 Here are the results of the semi-finals:

-Now the final of the season was on the program
+The highlight of the day was on the agenda.

 The main final